glihm/argon2-wasm-blazor/README.md

 3. Reducing the WASM size, as some symboles are not used, but I don't know why I can't strip them using optimizations.
 4. Explorating work using `workers` on the web + `SharedArrayBuffer` support enable to support `pthread` in the browser.
 5. Check if it's interesting to call the argon2 unmodified functions when `secret` and `associated data` are null.
+6. Optimize the WASM fetching...
+For now, it's fetched anytime it is instanciated..
+Need an internal cache system.
+Instead of using `instantiateStreaming`, we can use `instantiate` and cache the buffer.
+But is it safe? is it ok?
+Of it's better to cache the module itself?